feelsgoodman-web3/siwviem/README.md

 This Turborepo includes the following packages and configs:

-- `packages/siwviem`: Component documentation site with Storybook
+- `packages/siwviem`: Sign-in with Viem package
 - `packages/typescript-config`: Shared `tsconfig.json`s used throughout the Turborepo
 - `packages/eslint-config-config`: ESLint preset